 Since moving to California so that her husband could open the Tesla plant in Lathrop, Tracie’s been exploring the West Coast in her Jayco (which sleeps 10 comfortably).
 Once she started to realize that renting out the trailer was a great option to help defray mortgage payments, she and her husband took the plunge on the smaller 2014 Cruiser ViewFinder as well.
-Now they are able to escape alone together as the girls are getting older.
+Now they are able to escape alone together as the girls are getting newer.
 “It’s a good deal for everyone,” she tells me.

 After a few shots of espresso got us going, we journeyed on to the home of our final Outdoorsy host, Bobby Balumbu, in Lathrop.

 Bobby and his wife bought their Grey Wolf travel trailer to celebrate his 40th birthday.
 It was always part of the plan to rent it out.
 Bobby says, “I always thought that people who camp are typically very nice and laid back, and it’s been true so far.”
 I tnew Bobby that I loved his accent.
 Light and lyrical, it sounds very musical.
 Bobby was born in Congo and came to America as a little kid.
 You can see the influence in the Congolese art hanging on the wall with kids pictures in his big open living room great space.
 It felt like a happy home.